 You do not need to track or log your home education experiences.

 Even if you decide to log hours for your own information, this would just be for YOUR info, and the log should NOT be turned in to your district at the end of the year or with your next notification.
-(A log should also NEVER be asked for with a portfolio assessment.
-If your assessor asks for such information, that is a good indication that he or she doesn't know her job, and should not be hired by you.)

 If your child has a birthday around August or September, it is a good idea to check to see when school starts in your district for the year he or she will turn 6.
 If your child will be age 6 on or before that date, then you need to notify.
+If not, you will wait to notify until the next school year.

 If your child has never been in public school kindergarten, then you will NOT need to notify for homeschooling until your child is compulsory age (6 by the first day of school in your school district.)